MicrosoftDocs/learn/learn-pr/azure/end-to-end-encryption-with-app-gateway/includes/4-exercise-configure-backend-pools-for-encryption.md

       --servers $privateip
     ```

-3. Upload the certificate for the VM in the backend pool to Application Gateway, as a trusted root certificate.
-This certificate was generated by the setup script and is stored in the *shipping-ssl.crt* file:
+1. Upload the certificate for the VM in the backend pool to Application Gateway, as a trusted root certificate.
+This certificate was generated by the setup script and is stored in the *shipping-ssl.crt* file.

     ```azurecli
     az network application-gateway root-cert create \